Bobby Leo

-Bobby Leo is a former professional American football player who played wide receiver, tailback, kick returner, and punt returner for two seasons for the Boston Patriots.
+Bobby Leo (born January 19, 1945) is an American former professional football player who was a wide receiver, tailback, kick returner, and punt returner for parts of two seasons for the Boston Patriots of the American Football League (AFL).

 He was a prominent football figure at Harvard and Everett High School, both in Massachusetts.

 Career

 Leo attended Harvard College where he played football, baseball and ran track.
 Leo is the only Massachusetts High School football athlete to earn All-Scholastic honors for three years.
 He did so despite missing half his senior year to a separated shoulder early in the season against Arlington High School.
-The Boston Globe named him the third best high school football player in Massachusetts history in 2015.
+The Boston Globe named him the third best high school football player in Massachusetts history in 1999, and again in 2015.

 A Sports Illustrated college football feature in its 10/31/1966 issue praised Leo and included a photo and quotations from an interview with him after an important Harvard victory against Dartmouth.
 Leo earned All-Ivy honors, was named the top back in New England and was an honorable mention All-American.
 He is a member of the Harvard Hall of Fame.
 In his final year at Harvard, he broke the school record for yards per carry, at 6.4, finishing 7th in the NCAA that year.
 His Harvard rushing record stood for the rest of the 20th century.

-Leo was drafted by the Boston Patriots in the first combined NFL/AFL draft in 1967.
+Leo was selected by the Boston Patriots in the first combined NFL/AFL draft in 1967.
 He remains the earliest Harvard player drafted by the Patriots, taken as the Patriots' 5th draft pick in the seventh round, and is still the only Harvard player to score a touchdown for the Patriots.
-After serving a stint in the military, Leo joined the team toward the end of the season in 1967.
+After serving a stint in the military after graduation from college, Leo joined the team toward the end of the season in 1967.

 His first game was a memorable one.
 On national television against the Buffalo Bills, Leo was the primary kick and punt returner for the Patriots.
 He electrified the crowd at Fenway Park with one of the top 10 longest punt returns in the American Football League that season, a 42-yard sprint past the entire Bills coverage team, before slipping on the mud in Fenway's baseball infield dirt, inside the ten yard line, while evading the Bills punter.
-His first professional reception was a 25-yard touchdown in the final moments of the game.
+He recorded a 25-yard touchdown reception in the final moments of the game.
+He also had a 7 yard run on an end-around.